flowcommerce/eslint-plugin-flowio/README.md

 # eslint-plugin-flowio

-A collection of ESLint rules used internally by Flow.io team.
+A package that provides ESLint rules used by Flow.io team as an extensible shared plugin.

 ## Installation